AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 #### Bug fixes {#bug-fixes}

-This release includes the following enhancements:
+This release includes the following bug fixes:

-* Unable to save [!UICONTROL Date] predicate to the [!UICONTROL Smart Collection].
+* Unable to save [!UICONTROL Date] and [!UICONTROL Options] predicates to the [!UICONTROL Smart Collection].

-* Issues while saving checkbox values to the [!UICONTROL Smart Collection].

 * The [!UICONTROL Date and Time] format is inconsistent while working in locale other than English.

 * While performing search for assets, the [!UICONTROL Delete] button is missing.

-* If the [!UICONTROL Title] field contains localized symbols in [!UICONTROL Link Share], the report cannot be downloaded.
+* If the [!UICONTROL Title] field contains multiple special symbols in [!UICONTROL Link Share], the report cannot be downloaded.

 * While viewing a PDF-type document, the labels and tool tips are not localized.

+#### Enhancements {#enhancements}

+This release includes the following enhancements:

+* Performance improvements while navigating assets in the [!UICONTROL Collections].

 * When you perform a partial search using the OmniSearch field, the results are not accurate.

-* For editor based on config values, the [!UICONTROL Download] option is not visible for the expired assets.

 ## Previous releases

 ### August 2023 release {#aug-2023}

 **Bug fixes and enhancements**
-This release includes the following bug fixes and enhancements:
+This release includes the following enhancements:

 * Performance improvements while loading assets on the [!UICONTROL Download] pop up.
 * When you download an asset or a rendition of an asset, it is now downloaded in its original file type format instead of a zip file.